-The Debt Reduction Transactions, including the Negotiated Transactions, are not conditioned upon any minimum participation, other than the participation of Fidelity and MacAndrews & Forbes in the Exchange Offers pursuant to their separate agreements to participate.
+The Debt Reduction Transactions, including the Negotiated Transactions, are not conditioned upon any minimum participation by our bondholders.
 Accordingly, subject to the terms and conditions of each of the Fidelity Support Agreement, the MacAndrews Support Agreement and the MacAndrews Investment Agreement, a minimum of approximately 265 million and a maximum of approximately 486 million shares (based upon the assumptions described in "- Certain Assumptions Used in Describing the Proposed Issuance") of our Class A common stock will be issued in the Proposed Issuance, and, accordingly, upon consummation of the Proposed Issuance, a minimum of approximately 304 million and a maximum of approximately 524 million shares of our Class A common stock will be outstanding.